 How to Make Paper Leaves

-I made my banana leaves out of crepe paper sheets, which are one long piece of crepe paper.
-The ones I used were 20 inches wide by 7.5 feet long.
+The crepe paper sheets I used were 20 inches wide by 7.5 feet long.
 The crepe paper gives the leaves a nice texture, and you can stretch the paper to give your leaves a natural curve as well.

-I cut four leaves at a time by first cutting out an oval shape and then clipping out little triangles along the sides.
-Make sure to cut your leaves perpendicular to the lines in the paper to make the leaves look more realistic.
+Be sure to cut your leaves perpendicular to the lines in the paper to make the leaves look more realistic.

-Fold the leaf in half lengthwise and put a line of glue along the bottom half of the leaf in the crease.
 Place a stem wire into the glue and fold the paper in half over the glue.
 Let it dry like this.

 When the glue is dry, you can open up the leaf.

-Pretty soon you will have a big pile of leaves.
+Pretty soon you will have a big pile of paper leaves.
 I made a wreath with mine, but a garland would be really pretty too.
 Or maybe a few big ones stuck in a vase?

 I decided to make some in black as well to add some dimension and depth to the wreath.
 They kind of act like shadows I think.